LoneN3rd/Capstone-Stage-2/README.md

 # Cats App
-This App is part of the second phase of the Capstone Project in the Google Android developer Nano-degree
+Cats App is part of the second phase of the Capstone Project in the Google Android developer Nano-degree

 Get to know much about the different cat breeds as well as categories we have in the world and browse through amazing photos of each breed / category.
 The App provides detailed